 Salt is never missing in a Nigerian kitchen, heck it is a vital ingredient for making foods around the world.

 Banga (palm fruits) are generally used as coloring agents.
 Palm oil is made from banga and used in Nigerian cooking.
 Hence, banga is a major Nigerian foodstuff.

 Vegetable oil is used for cooking and frying foods.
 Soups, stews, and sauces are made using vegetable oil.
 In Nigeria, we have a plethora of choices – including olive oil, canola oil, etc.

 Nigerian foodstuffs include a plethora of healthy vegetables that are used regularly for Nigerian cooking.
 Quite a number of them are grown locally while a handful of them are imported.
 In Nigeria, we have leaves like fluted pumpkin, water leaves, spinach, scent leave, and many others.

 Onion is used as a major food spice in Nigeria, there are lots of health benefits attached to eating onions.
 We use them for soups, stews and porridges.

-Nigerian foodstuffs and ingredients are unique to Nigerian people, although quite a number of them exist in different species in other countries, we have dissimilar recipes.
-A great number of people struggle to identify Nigerian foodstuffs and ingredients, my expectation is that this article will ease that stress.
+Nigerian foodstuffs and ingredients are unique to Nigerian people, and although quite a number of them exist in different species in other countries, we have dissimilar recipes.
+A great number of people struggle to identify Nigerian foodstuffs and ingredients, I expect this article will ease that stress.

-If you have a question, pleae use the comment form below.
+If you have a question, please use the comment form below.